etaubman/annotations/readme.md

 This project serves as a demonstration of the tool's capabilities and can be leveraged as a foundation for integration into larger organizational applications.

+The frontend is written in vanilla JavaScript, providing a lightweight, framework-agnostic, and flexible implementation.

 ## Table of Contents

 - [Overview](#overview)